EstateGuru Review Summary

 Which One is the Best Strategy?

 This depends on your risk tolerance.
 Based on our experience with EstateGuru, we would either suggest the conservative or the custom strategy, where we would exclude stage loans and limit the exposure per borrower.
-If you want to take control of the risk, manually investing is the best approach.
+Manually investing is the best approach if you want to take control of the risk.

 Watch this video to pick the best strategy for you: